-“Fight or flight responses come up in those moments too but we often don’t recognise it,” says Katie Hyten, co-director of Essential Partners, a 30-year-old New York-based consulting firm that coaches organisations and companies on how to better communicate and minimise conflict in their increasingly diverse workforces.
+“Fight or flight responses come up in those moments too but we often don’t recognise it,” says Katie Hyten, co-director of Essential Partners, a 30-year-old consulting firm based in Massachusetts, that coaches organisations on how to better communicate and foster a more inclusive culture in their increasingly diverse workforces.

 Hiring more women or minorities, for example, is not enough on its own; it’s about getting everyone integrated – something that can take years and a solid commitment from executives.
 “We are hearing from a lot of organisations that have taken pride and have succeeded in recruiting and developing a more diverse workforce – but then end up struggling when it comes to retention,” says Hyten.